roberto-ceraolo/roberto-ceraolo/README.md

 [**Training an AI Assistant for STEM Education**](https://robertoceraolo.com/uploads/report_AI_assistant.pdf)

 Development of an AI assistant specifically suited for STEM students.
 This included data gathering and preparation, training of a reward model (Deberta), fine-tuning of a large language model (Distilled GPT-2).
-Used the Antrophic-style Constitutional AI approach in order to bias the model towards clarity, correctness, completeness, and rigour answers.
+Used the Antrophic-style Constitutional AI approach in order to bias the model towards providing clear, correct, complete, and rigourous answers.

 [**OpenRitardi**](https://www.openritardi.it)